open-mafia/open_mafia_engine/README.md

 - Event-based architecture, which allows for very complex interactions.
 - Many built-in abilities, victory conditions, etc.
-  (This is a lie, but we're working on it!)
+  (Not "many" yet, but we're working on it!)
 - Games are defined declaratively or using an parametrized GameBuilder.
-- Open source & extensible, with a plugin system in the works.
+- Open source & extensible.

 ## Installing